FAQ - FREQUENTLY ASKED QUESTIONS

 When You Have Questions, The Law Office Of Lee Meadows Has Answers.

 Many times, our clients come to us filled with worry regarding their DUI or criminal charge.
 We’re here to help.
-While we offer answers to some commonly asked questions below, the best favor you can do for yourself is to contact us for a consultation,
+While we offer answers to some commonly asked questions below, the best favor you can do for yourself is to contact us for a consultation.

 In addition to court-imposed penalties, you may also face increased car insurance premiums, the loss of your job or difficulty obtaining employment later in life, student disciplinary proceedings, and financial and emotional burden on your family and friends.